RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

-Set intersection: Returns new array containing unique elements common to the two arrays.
+Set intersection: Returns a new array containing unique elements common to the two arrays.

 ---